Potential for intense Northeast winter storm this weekend

-While the exact track of the storm is uncertain, New York City, Providence, Boston and Portland could see serious effects.
+While the exact track of the storm is uncertain, New York, Providence, Boston and Portland could see serious effects.

 “[T]he risk of a coastal storm passing near or east of Southern New England continues to increase,” wrote the National Weather Service office serving Boston in a discussion Monday.
 It cautioned, however, that it’s too early to specify how the storm will affect particular locations.
 Some model simulations still suggest the storm could track far enough east for just a glancing blow to the Northeast and New England.

-Uncertainty as to what the storm might bring increases even more to the south toward the Mid-Atlantic.
-A number of model forecasts indicate a sharp cutoff in precipitation around the Baltimore-Washington area and to the west and south.
+Uncertainty as to what the storm might bring increases even more toward the Mid-Atlantic.
+Some model forecasts indicate a sharp cutoff in precipitation around the Baltimore-Washington area and to the west and south.

 Right now, however, the more reliable models suggest that this storm could be a blockbuster for the zone from roughly Long Island to eastern Maine.
-If their current forecasts are correct and do not drastically change, very heavy snow and strong winds could create blizzard conditions in some areas.
+If current forecasts are correct and do not change drastically, very heavy snow and strong winds could create blizzard conditions in some areas.
 Nearer the coast, snow could mix with or change to sleet and rain, depending on the storm’s exact track.
 Coastal flooding could also be an issue as winds drive ocean water and waves into the shore.

 Model simulations project that the storm will probably meet the criteria of a “bomb cyclone” or one that intensifies at breakneck speed as it races up the coast.

-As the storm will be moving swiftly, it may limit the potential for historically significant amounts of snow; however, totals of at least 6 to 12 inches seem plausible in some areas assuming the storm doesn’t remain too far offshore.
+As the storm will be moving swiftly, it may limit the potential for historically significant amounts of snow; however, totals of at least 6 to 12 inches seem plausible in some areas, assuming the storm doesn’t remain too far offshore.

 Here’s an initial look of what’s possible in different population centers, with the understanding that overall forecast confidence is still low: